Meet Esther

 Media and Event Bios

 Psychotherapist and New York Times bestselling author Esther Perel is recognized as one of today’s most insightful and original voices on modern relationships.
 Fluent in nine languages, she helms a therapy practice in New York City and serves as an organizational consultant for Fortune 500 companies around the world.
-Her celebrated TED talks have garnered more than 20 million views and her international bestseller Mating in Captivity: Unlocking Erotic Intelligence became a global phenomenon translated into 25 languages.
-Her newest book is the New York Times bestseller The State of Affairs: Rethinking Infidelity (HarperCollins).
-Esther is also an executive producer and host of the popular podcast Where Should We Begin?
+Her celebrated TED Talks have garnered more than 40 million views and her bestselling books, Mating in Captivity and The State of Affairs, are global phenomena translated into more than 30 languages.
+Esther is also the host of the hit podcast Where Should We Begin? which is available on Apple Podcasts.
 Learn more at EstherPerel.com or by following @EstherPerelOfficial on Instagram.

 Thank you!
 Your submission has been received!